zstyblik/grafana.org/source/blog/temp/clock-plugin-p1.md

 ## 3. Write some plugin JavaScript

 Create a clock_ctrl.js file that will hold most of our plugin's code.
-This ctrl file is imported into module.js and exported as PanelCtrl like this:
+This ctrl file is imported into module.js and exported as PanelCtrl.
+The module.js is very simple and looks like this:

 ```javascript
 import {ClockCtrl} from './clock_ctrl';